-How My Inner Child Learned to Keep Me Safe — and Alone
+Integrating My Inner Child: Reparenting the Protector who Kept Me Safe - and Alone

 Split at the Gate: The War Between Wanting and Withdrawing

-I saw her walking towards me — beautiful, magnetic — something in her eyes tugged at a part of me I didn’t even know was still raw.
-For a moment, I felt that familiar spark: attraction, curiosity, the ache to connect.
+I saw her walking toward me — not just beautiful, but magnetic, like the air around her carried its own current.
+When our eyes met, she smiled.
+For a moment, the familiar spark ignited: attraction, curiosity, the desire to connect.
 And then, almost instantly, another voice surged in: Pull back.
 Don’t go there.
 It’s not safe.
+And I looked away.

 The First Split

 I first became aware of this inner tug-of-war after a turbulent relationship as a young man.
-I had no understanding of boundaries back then, and I would give up my own power to meet my girlfriend’s emotional needs.
+I had no understanding of how to assert boundaries back then, and I would give up my own power to meet my girlfriend’s emotional needs.

 I didn’t understand what was happening to me at the time.
 I felt disoriented and completely unprepared for the turmoil that unfolded with a young woman who, like me, carried her own unhealed childhood wounds.
 That relationship pulled something hidden to the surface: my wounded inner child, determined to keep me safe at all costs.